mporan/list-control/README.md

 ## How it Works

-1. The plug-in's hidden page item resides inside target region (List or Classic Report regions).
+1. The plug-in's hidden page item resides inside target region (List and Classic Report regions with native Media List or Card templates).
-2. Each change of selection refreshes the page item value with selected ids (This change event can optionally trigger a dynamic action).
+1. On page load, selection controls are added to region's HTML using jQuery.
+Options are displayed as selected based on plug-in page item's value.
-3. On page submit the page item's value can be processed as with any page item.
+1. Each change of selection refreshes the page item value with selected ids (This change event can optionally trigger a dynamic action).
-4. On page load, options are displayed as selected based on plug-in page item's value.
+1. On page submit the page item's value can be processed as with any page item.

 ## Install